-Comparing the Porsche Taycan and Tesla Model S
+Comparing Luxury EVs: The Porsche Taycan and Tesla Model S

 In the ever-growing landscape of electric cars, two mighty gladiators have risen to the top of the premium luxury merchants of speed, the 2020 Porsche Taycan Turbo S and the 2020 Tesla Model S. The Porsche is the dangerous new fighter in the ring going toe-to-toe against Tesla’s long time champion.
 But which car would you own?
 We decided to do a good, old fashioned shootout between these two high tech marvels.
 Buckle up, because this is going to be a very quick ride!